NuGet/docs.microsoft.com-nuget/docs/release-notes/NuGet-6.12.md

 * VS PM UI shows warning icon about package vulnerability even after upgrade [#13866](https://github.com/NuGet/Home/issues/13866)
 * dotnet nuget why reports missing argument, even though it ran [#13908](https://github.com/NuGet/Home/issues/13908)

+## Summary: What's New in 6.12.3

+NuGet 6.12.3 is available in Visual Studio 17.12.2 and the .NET 9.0.101 SDK.

+### Issues fixed in this release

+* Small Solution PM UI size can cause a System.ArgumentException SolutionView.ListView_SizeChanged - [#13928](https://github.com/NuGet/Home/issues/13928)

 ## Summary: What's New in 6.12.1

 NuGet 6.12.1 is available in Visual Studio 17.12.0 and the .NET 9.0.101 SDK.